Adrianchin/AWS_SSA-03/README.md

 >Video 11
 #### Amazon Aurora Architecture
 #### Amazon Aurora Provisioned (non-serverless)
+- Is a serverless solution - Cannot be run on EC2
 - Very different from RDS
   - Uses a "Cluster"
 - A single primary instance but +0 or more replicas